On optimal solutions of classical and sliced Wasserstein GANs with non-Gaussian data

 We first focus on the asymptotic optimal generator of \eqref{eq_SlicedWGAN} as defined in Sec. \ref{sec:Problem}.
 Our main result shows that the linear generator can be asymptotically optimal for the original sliced WGAN \eqref{eq_SlicedWGAN} when $q=2$. \begin{theorem} For the second-order sliced WGAN \eqref{eq_SlicedWGAN}, if data $X$ satisfy the weak dependence condition in \cite[Definition 1]{nadjahi2021fast}, the linear generator \eqref{eq_highdim} is asymptotically optimal with the parameters

 $\mathbf{U},\mathbf{V}^T$ are unitary, and $\Gamma(\cdot)$ is gamma function. \end{theorem}

-For the proof sketch, rather than finding the closed-form solution of the original sliced WGAN \eqref{eq_SlicedWGAN} directly, we solve its upper-bounds with bounded-error and approximations to overcome the the complicated integration and projection of \eqref{eq_SlicedWGAN}.
+For the proof sketch, rather than finding the closed-form solution of the original sliced WGAN \eqref{eq_SlicedWGAN} directly, we solve its upper bounds with bounded-error and approximations to overcome the complicated integration and projection of \eqref{eq_SlicedWGAN}.
 First, by replacing general generator $G_\Theta (Z)$ with linear generator \eqref{eq_highdim}, \eqref{eq_SlicedWGAN} is upper-bounded by

-Motivated by \cite{ReevesISIT17} we replace the uniformly distributed $\omega\in\Omega$ in \eqref{eq_linearsliced} with Gaussian projections $\omega \in\Omega_G$, that is, $\omega$ is generated according to a zero-mean Gaussian distribution with covariance matrix $(1/d)\mathbf{I}_d$ and aim at solving
+Motivated by \cite{ReevesISIT17}, we replace the uniformly distributed $\omega\in\Omega$ in \eqref{eq_linearsliced} with Gaussian projections $\omega \in\Omega_G$, that is, $\omega$ is generated according to a zero-mean Gaussian distribution with covariance matrix $(1/d)\mathbf{I}_d$ and aim at solving

 where we use notation $\int_{\omega\in\Omega_G} a(\omega) d\omega:=\int_{\omega\in\mathbb{R}^d} a(\omega) dF(\omega)$ to represent the expectation of function $a(\omega)$ over probability density function (PDF) $dF(\omega)$ of Gaussian random vectors.
 Using \cite[Proposition 1]{nadjahi2021fast}, it can be easily shown that the optimal $\Theta$s for \eqref{eq_linearsliced} and \eqref{eq_GaussianManiProp} are identical.
 Moreover, when $q=2$, not only the optimizers but also the values in \eqref{eq_linearsliced} and \eqref{eq_GaussianManiProp} become the same.
 With proof sketch and comparisons with \cite{ReevesISIT17}\cite{nadjahi2021fast} given in Sec \ref{proofoptimalslicedWasserstein}, now \eqref{eq_GaussianManiProp} can be approximated with bounded error in the following Lemma with weak-dependent data $X$. \begin{lemma} Let $\hat{X}_G \sim \mathcal{N}(0,\tilde{\sigma}^2_x)$ independent of Gaussian vector $\omega$ with finite $ \tilde{\sigma}^2_x = \E_\mu[\|X\|^2]/d. $ The gap of \eqref{eq_GaussianManiProp} to